 Are you an up and coming musical artist or performer?
 Evening entertainment opportunities are always appreciated by our residents!
-To book for your group for a slot at the Band Stand, please call the Parks and Leisure Office at (403) 742-4411.
+To book your group for a slot at the Band Stand, please call the Parks and Leisure Office at (403) 742-4411.

-As part of the Town of Stettler’s trail system, West Stettler Park can be enjoyed via a paved pathway wrapping around the main portion of the pond.
+As part of the Town of Stettler’s trail system, West Stettler Park can be enjoyed through a paved pathway wrapping around the main portion of the pond.
 The path around West Stettler Park includes two pedestrian bridges and is well lit for increased safety.
 Pets are welcomed at West Stettler Park as long as they stay on a leash for the duration of their stay!

 Town of Stettler Lions Campground

 The Town of Stettler campground is situated at 4621-62 Street, directly across from West Stettler Park.
 The Lions Campground can accommodate 63 units offering full service, partial service and tent stalls.
 All stalls have been upgraded to 30 amp.
 The campground also includes a shower house with free showers, washroom facilities and free WiFi.

 **Please note that our sites do not have firepits but you may bring a portable firepit for use on graveled areas

 Located on the east side of Stettler on Highway 12, this sanctuary is often home to several species of waterfowl year round.
 The sanctuary offers a scenic view while watching the birds frolic and play.

 Millenium Tree Park is located on 62 Street, just south of the Recreation Centre.
 The trees were planted in 2000 and a wide diversity of seedlings were left to grow naturally, with some pathways cut over time.
 It is a great place to pick cherries in mid-summer.